 Now Data Quality tools are very powerful for making changes to data while it’s being moved around.
 But there’s a different type of data quality problem which an MDM tool is very well suited for.
 And that is a consistency and synchronization problem.

 You see, if I were to ask you about one of your customers named Slim Shadey, you might find His profile in your support desk system, your warehouse management system, and your CRM.
 So which one has the right profile?
 Who’s the real Slim Shadey?
 Dealing with this problem is exactly what Master Data Management tools do.
-They typically do this by maintaining a physical data set which is fed from all those systems.
+They typically do this by maintaining a physical data set that is fed from all those systems.
 They don’t store the transactions but they do keep track of the customer’s attributes which we call Master Data.
 And if the Support Desk gets a change in the phone number from the customer, that information will get fed into the Master Data Management tool.
 It will then decide, based on a myriad of rules, whether that new phone number should be added to Slim Shady’s profile.

 The rules engine of an MDM tool is a supercritical component.
 As you can imagine, there might be a lot of factors in deciding whether a record should get updated.
 Sometimes source systems aren’t dependable and so they shouldn’t have priority over other systems.
 Other times the record itself in the MDM repository is so old that an update from any system would be valuable.
 Most MDM tools have a scoring mechanism for managing this process.
 As you can imagine the ability to configure this scoring becomes critical.
-So the best MDM tools allow for very fine-grained configuration of this score and what task comes next should a certain threshold be met.
+So the best MDM tools allow for a very fine-grained configuration of this score and what task comes next should a certain threshold be met.

 Another big difference is MDM’s ability to maintain and change hierarchies.
 This allows organizations to define relationships between attributes like GE’s relationship to GE Healthcare and other child companies.
-This is particularly useful when you have a highly active hierarchy which downstream processes rely on.
+This is particularly useful when you have a highly active hierarchy that downstream processes rely on.
 By centralizing that logic in the MDM Hub we avoid having to recreate it elsewhere.

 Just like Data Quality, the Business User is at the helm of a successful MDM tool deployment.
 When the MDM tool can’t decide which conflicting records should be kept, it needs a Business Analyst to make the decision.
 And there is no pixie dust in setting up those automated scoring rules, those are all business decisions that must be made by the Business Stakeholders.